-That’s why, if you truly want to fall in love with your mornings, it’s important to cultivate feel-good habits that uplift you first thing.
+That’s why, if you truly want to fall in love with your mornings, it’s important to cultivate feel-good habits that lift you up first thing.
 According to Ken Mogi, neuroscientist and author of Awakening Your Ikigai, tapping into that sunrise magic is as simple as creating habits that reflect your “ikigai”—AKA your purpose in life.

 But wait a sec: What if you have no clue what your purpose is?
 According to Mogi, it doesn’t necessarily have to do with your vocation—it’s more about finding what lights you up inside.
-That process usually involves five major pillars: Starting small, accepting yourself, connecting with others and the planet, finding joy in little things, and being present.
+That process usually involves five major pillars: starting small, accepting yourself, connecting with others and the planet, finding joy in little things, and being present.

 A habit that ticks off one or more of these boxes will deliver you one step closer to a life led by your ikigai—and it’ll set you up for a happier day, especially if you tend to wake up on the wrong side of the bed.
 “It is crucial to realize that moods can be changed through small joys,” Mogi says.
 “The fact is once the context is changed, your brain will adapt to that new context and moods can change in a short time.”

 So if you consider the snooze button to be the best part of your morning ritual, it may be time to rethink your routine.
 Here, Mogi shares a few places to start.
 (And yes, brownies might be involved.)